 The yield results of this field trial continue to question the need for pruning to maintain almond production once the primary scaffolds have been selected.
-Yields for Standard and Unpruned trees in this 12th leaf orchard reached record levels of 3800 lbs. per acre.
-(Table 1.)
+Yields for Standard and Unpruned trees in this 12th leaf orchard reached record levels of 3800 lb per acre (Table 1.)
 Trees receiving the Temporary scaffold technique and the Mechanical topping program also produced comparably.
-As in the past two seasons, the Aldrich variety produced somewhat lower yields in the unpruned trees while Unpruned Monterey produced the highest.
-Average yields across all varieties for 2008 and accumulative production figures for all varieties (yrs.
-3 - 11) also show no yield reduction in the unpruned trees.
-(Table 2.)
+As in the past two seasons, the Aldrich variety produced somewhat lower yields in the Unpruned trees while Unpruned Monterey produced the highest.
+Average yields across all varieties for 2008 and cumulative production figures for all varieties (yrs.
+3-11) also show no yield reduction in the Unpruned trees (Table 2.)
 Kernel size continues to be equal for all pruning types.
 Although the Unpruned trees appear to be losing lower fruitwood, the total yields of the canopy remain the same as the Standard pruned trees.
-Possibly the upper canopy has compensated for the loss of lower fruitwood as was seen in the prior Unpruned trial conducted at Nickels in the 1980 - 1990s.
+Possibly the upper canopy has compensated for the loss of lower fruitwood as was seen in the prior Unpruned trial conducted at Nickels in the 1980-1990s.

 Trees in each pruning treatment are monitored for hull rot, stick-tights, shaker injury and various other diseases and none of these parameters differs between the pruning types.
 Soil moisture probe readings show that the micro-sprinkler irrigation system maintained deep soil moisture close to harvest and met or slightly exceeded Etc requirements.
-Despite ample water the only summer leaf disease found in the past was leaf rust seen sporadically throughout the plot in 2006.
+Despite ample water the only summer leaf disease found in the past was sporadic leaf rust throughout the plot in 2006.
 Leaf nitrogen levels are maintained at 2.6 % - 2.7% N while leaf potassium levels fluctuate around 2%.
 The soil at this site is a Class II gravelly, sandy loam underlain with clay at 30-50 inch depth.
 Deep slip plowing and land leveling operations have improved the profile, but this orchard exhibits moderate vigor when compared to the strongest young almond orchards found today.
-This might be reducing the negative effects of shading on fruitwood longevity and ultimately yield.
-However, near 4000 lbs per acre yields certainly show high productivity for most any site.
+This might be reducing the negative affects of shading on fruitwood longevity and ultimately yield.
+However, near 4000 lb per acre yields certainly show high productivity for most any site.

 The relevance of these trial results to other soils/growing conditions is unknown.
 However, similar tests in central and southern San Joaquin Valley vigorous orchards have supported these findings.
-The validation of the minimum pruning concept will require 3 - 5 more years to assess the peak productivity period during the typical life span of an almond orchard.
+The validation of the minimum pruning concept will require 3-5 more years to assess the peak productivity period during the typical life span of an almond orchard.
+A description of the pruning treatments and other detailed information can be found on the Conference Proceedings CD.

-Past results have shown that 1) Minimally pruned trees and temporary scaffold trees out yield standard trees in the early years, 2) Temporary limb training is expensive and probably uneconomical, 3) Production between all treatments leveled out at the 6th year 4) Accumulated cost savings of \$ 600-900 per acre to the 12th year are possible with minimum pruning methods, 5) Aldrich growth habit is incompatible with the temporary limb method 6) Some minimal amount of secondary and inside branch removal may be beneficial under minimum pruning, 7) It appears that Nonpareil is most compatible with minimum pruning followed to Monterey, Aldrich and Carmel in decreasing order of compatibility, 8) No increase in disease or sticktights was found for minimum pruning, and 9) Tree height appears shorter with minimum pruning.
+Past results have shown that 1) Minimally pruned trees and temporary scaffold trees out yield standard trees in the early years; 2) Temporary limb training is expensive and probably uneconomical; 3) Production between all treatments leveled out at the 6th year; 4) Accumulated cost savings of \$ 600-900 per acre to the 12th year are possible with minimum pruning methods; 5) Aldrich growth habit is incompatible with the temporary limb method; 6) Some minimal amount of secondary and inside branch removal may be necessary under minimum pruning; 7) It appears that Nonpareil is most compatible with minimum pruning followed to Monterey, Aldrich, and Carmel in decreasing order of compatibility; 8) No increase in disease or sticktights was found for minimum pruning; and 9) Tree height appears shorter with minimum pruning.